Charles J. Guiteau: Assassination of Garfield

-Guiteau considered himself a loyal Republican and a Stalwart and convinced himself that his work for the party had been critical to Garfield's election to the presidency.
-Later convinced that Garfield was going to destroy the Republican Party by abolishing the patronage system, and distraught after his final encounter with Blaine, Guiteau decided the only solution was to remove Garfield and elevate Vice President Chester A. Arthur, an acolyte of Senator Conkling, the Stalwart leader who managed Grant's 1880 campaign and who was not on friendly terms with Garfield.
+Guiteau considered himself a loyal Republican and convinced himself that his work for the party had been critical to Garfield's election to the presidency.
+Later convinced that Garfield was going to destroy the Republican Party by abolishing the patronage system, and distraught after his final encounter with Blaine, Guiteau decided the only solution was to remove Garfield and elevate Vice President Chester A. Arthur, an acolyte of Senator Roscoe Conkling, the Stalwart leader who managed Grant's 1880 campaign and who was not on friendly terms with Garfield.